sourceduty/Computational_Cyberdynamics/README.md

 #
 ### Alternatives for Computational Cyberdynamics

+Currently, no direct alternatives exist that are identical to Computational Cyberdynamics in purpose or functionality.
+However, depending on what you are looking to achieve with Computational Cyberdynamics, there are other options and projects that could serve as alternatives or provide similar functionalities.

 If you're looking for alternative resources or similar projects, consider the following options:

 - MITRE ATT&CK